nurealam2021/A-Loacl-AI-Chatbot-using-Python-Flask-ollama-LLM-and-langchain./README.md

 ```
 ---
 ---
-## After installing all dependencies with pip install, run the command to read a PDF file.
+## After installing all dependencies with "pip install pypdf", run the command to read a PDF file.

 #Read a PDF file